Workiva/eva-client-service/docs/async-model/README.md

 #### Eva ETag Specification

 There are times when a query needs to know if the database state is at a particular value or not.
-This can make sure that duplicates (though eva can prevent these), known states are either avoided or otherwise processed.
+This can make sure that duplicates (though Eva can prevent these), known states are either avoided or otherwise processed.
 This is the main motivation for this construct.
 For this state management, the `ETag` http concept is borrowed.

 > ETag Format: `<schema>=<payload>`